Can I terminate the other parent’s parental rights?

 Sometimes a parent makes bad choices that have a negative impact on the children.
 The other parent or a guardian may feel like it would be best if the parental rights of the parent making bad choices are terminated.
 But can the parent or guardian terminate the other parent’s rights?
 The answer is – sometimes.

 In order to terminate parental rights, a parent or guardian (called “the petitioner”) can file a petition in juvenile court asking the court to terminate the other parent’s rights.
-The parent whose rights could be terminated (called “the respondent”) will need to be served with notice of the court action, and he or she may have the right to have an attorney appointed for him or her.
+The parent whose rights could be terminated (called “the respondent”) will need to be served with notice of the court action, and they may have the right to have an attorney appointed for them.
 The Petitioner may be responsible for paying for the cost of that attorney as well as the cost of a guardian ad litem to represent the child/children if the Court appoints a guardian ad litem.
 If the respondent does not agree to the termination, there will be a trial and the petitioner must prove that the grounds to terminate parental rights are met.
 The grounds to terminate include: